Our approach to Privacy

 Any coaching conversations that you have with a member of the team will be treated with the strictest of confidence and will not be recorded on any systems or databases.

 Information we automatically collect about you:

-This includes; IP address, the web browser type and version, the operating system you are using, a llilst of URL starting with a referring site, your activity on the website and the website you leave us to go to.
+This includes; IP address, the web browser type and version, the operating system you are using, a list of URL starting with a referring site, your activity on the website and/or mobile apps, the website you leave us to go to.